 Again, this depends on numerous factors.
 The most important factor, however, for an ongoing project is to consider its urgency.

 If your project is urgent or has inflexible deadlines, then lean towards Objective-C temporarily.
-Once your app is published and have started gaining a good amount of traction, then you can later switch it to Swift when launching a new update.
+Once your app is published and has started gaining a good amount of traction, then you can later switch it to Swift when launching a new update.

 In Summary, we can state with complete confidence that Swift is the future of custom iOS app development.

-Startups and Enterprises, therefore, just needs to have a clear concept and definite requirements for their Swift project.
+Startups and Enterprises, therefore, just need to have a clear concept and definite requirements for their Swift project.
 And if there are any questions remains unanswered, we will be happy to answer them!
 Just drop us a line with your iOS development requirements, and our business analyst will get back to you within 24 hours!